 For the webinars, we use the email addresses received from WordPress Form Builder Lite to notify participants about the connection modalities.

 SGS may contact members and old members for subscription renewal

 SGS may contact any registered user before their data is deleted (see below) to provide them with the opportunity to renew consent and remain on the system.

 SGS Mailing list

-Members of the SGS mailing list receive emails from the SGS (approx. twice/three times a month) about opportunities (e.g. Call for papers, exhibitions, summer schools, serious games competitions, etc.), and new SGS blog posts.
+If you sign up to the SGS mailing list, you will receive emails from the SGS president and/or secretary (approx. twice/three times a month) about opportunities (e.g. Call for papers, exhibitions, summer schools, serious games competitions, etc.), and new SGS blog posts.